Kashif571/Product-preview-card-component-solution/readme.md

 # Product preview card component solution

-This is a solution to the Product preview card component (https://www.frontendmentor.io/challenges/product-preview-card-component-GO7UmttRfa).
+This is a solution to the Product preview card component.

 ## Table of contents